delta-io/delta-sharing/PROTOCOL.md

 </td>
 <td>The header is processed properly by the server.

-The server may choose to respond in parquet format if the table is does not have any advanced features.
+The server may choose to respond in parquet format if the table does not have any advanced features.

 The server must respond in delta format if the table has advanced features which are not compatible with the parquet format.</td>
 </tr>